 That said, I would kind of appreciate knowing that my knives are not totally disgusting when I go to slice up some carrots I’m about to hand to my kids.

-In the meantime, I’ve been washing my knives just before I use them, but I’ve been searching for some better, longer-term, hopefully less bacteria-laden solutions for to storing knives than a knife block.
+I’ve been washing my knives just before I use them, but I’ve been searching for some better, longer-term, hopefully less bacteria-laden solutions for to storing knives than a knife block.

 And hey, some even make my kitchen look more like it came out of the pages of a magazine.
 (As long as you crop out the piles of bills and kid crafts stashed all over my countertops.)